pritesh-shrivastava/SICP_notes_exercises/section_1_1.md

         0
         y))

 (test 0 (p))
 ```
+Normal order evaluation wouln't have called the procedure p, because the if condition wouln't have evaluated the else clause.
 The online [REPL](https://repl.it/@priteshshrivast/Ex15) crashed suggesting it was using applicative order evaluation,
 which is what the interpreter always uses !

 #### Ex1.6

 The normal if form is special – it evaluates its then-clause part only if the predicate is true, and its else-clause part only if the predicate is false.
-The new-if function proposed here evaluates both parts, always because of applicative-order evaluation.
+The new-if function proposed here evaluates both parts, always, because of applicative-order evaluation, as they are the arguments of the procedure.

 Therefore, the else-clause (sqrt-iter (improve guess x)) will be evaluated unconditionally, which never terminates causing the program to crash !!

 ```
 (define (sqrt-iter guess x)